andyatkinson/dropwizard-hello-world/README.md

 How to start the HelloWorld application
 ---

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean install`  and `mvn package` to build the "fat JAR"
-1. Start application with ...
+1. Start application with `foreman start`
-1. To check that your application is running enter url `http://localhost:8080`
+1. To check that your application is running enter url `http://localhost:5000`

+Deploying to Heroku
+---

+1. `git push heroku master`